malun22/simtalk-styleguide/simtalkguide.md

 ### 2.1 Default Parameter Values

-Is okay.
-You can specify values for variables at the end of a function’s parameter list.
+It's permissible to specify values for variables at the end of a function's parameter list.

 ```python
 param x: string, y:integer := 4
 ```

-If the method is called with only one argument, y is set to 4.
-If it is called with two arguments, y has the value of the second argument.
+If the method is invoked with a single argument, y will be assigned the value of 4.
+If it's called with two arguments, y takes on the value of the second argument.

 <a id="s2-simtalk-style-rules"></a>